oasis-tcs/odata-specs/docs/odata-data-aggregation-ext/odata-data-aggregation-ext.md

 and if $h={\tt postorder}$, then
 $$R(x)={\tt concat}(R(ρ(c_1,x)),…,R(ρ(c_m,x)),F(x)/\Pi_G(σ(x))).$$

-Servers MAY omit the `Aggregation.UpNode` annotation from the result of `$apply` if `RecursiveHierarchy/ParentNavigationProperty` is single-valued.
-If in this case a start node is its own descendant, it is annotated with `Aggregation.Cycle` as true but not with `Aggregation.UpNode`.
+In the general case, servers MUST include the `Aggregation.UpPath` annotations in the result of `$apply` but MAY omit them if `RecursiveHierarchy/ParentNavigationProperty` is single-valued and all start nodes are root nodes.

-If `RecursiveHierarchy/ParentNavigationProperty` is collection-valued but the parent collection never contains more than one parent and the optional parameter $S$ is not specified, then the result is effectively like in the special case, except for the presence of the `Aggregation.UpPath` annotations.
+If `RecursiveHierarchy/ParentNavigationProperty` is collection-valued but the parent collection never contains more than one parent and the optional parameter $S$ is not specified, then the result is effectively like in the standard case, except for the presence of the `Aggregation.UpPath` annotations.

 ## <a name="Groupingwithrolluprecursive" href="#Groupingwithrolluprecursive">6.3 Grouping with `rolluprecursive`</a>